 Plans call for numerous construction projects, but only a scant few have been green-lighted thus far and one very notable one is already complete.

 Designed by architectural firm, Foster + Partners, 30 St. Mary Axe is London’s first environmentally sustainable skyscraper.
-Winner of the 2003 Emporis Skyscraper Award (given annually to the world’s best new skyscraper) the building is both a marvel of aesthetics and usability herunterladen.
+Winner of the 2003 Emporis Skyscraper Award (given annually to the world’s best new skyscraper) the building is both a marvel of aesthetics and usability.

 The exterior of the building, constructed using Foster + Partners’ diagrid design, allows for much less steel to be used than in traditional skyscrapers.
 Built in a spiraling shape, the edifice can accommodate the maximum amount of employees—4,000 exactly—without overshadowing surrounding buildings when viewed from the street.
 Additionally, the tapered top does not eclipse its neighbors.
-The tower, which bulges out slightly from its base, doesn’t reach its maximum width until the 16th floor word for free for students.
+The tower, which bulges out slightly from its base, doesn’t reach its maximum width until the 16th floor.

 Various engineering hurdles had to be addressed in order to design a building such as this.
 Each floor is rotated five degrees from the plan of the floor below, creating a spiral up the entire height.
 This plan creates a series of five-story atria that span the entire building.
 The spiral, which creates a wind tunnel, allows air to circulate throughout the stories due to the differences in external air pressure.

-The entire tower was constructed with conservation in mind, with its sustainability credentials allowing it to use up to 50 percent less energy than a comparable high profile office tower cisco vpn client.
+The entire tower was constructed with conservation in mind, with its sustainability credentials allowing it to use up to 50 percent less energy than a comparable high profile office tower.
 From the automatic windows in the lightwells, designed to augment air conditioning with natural air, to the lightwells themselves, designed to spread natural light deep into the interior, reducing the need for electric lighting, 30 St. Mary Axe is truly a forward-thinking building.

 The construction craze doesn’t end there.
 Just down the way at 122 Leadenhall Street, another project is in the works.
 Designed by Richard Rogers, the wedge-shaped tower, affectionately called the “cheese grater”, is truly a landmark in the making.

-A tapered glass façade on one side—so to not obstruct the view of St spiele ohne wlan herunterladen.
-Paul’s Cathedral—will reveal steel bracings and a ladder frame designed to both emphasize the vertical appearance and appear to anchor the tower to the ground, giving it a sense of strength.
+A tapered glass façade on one side—so to not obstruct the view of St. Paul’s Cathedral—will reveal steel bracings and a ladder frame designed to both emphasize the vertical appearance and appear to anchor the tower to the ground, giving it a sense of strength.

 While not as distinctly shaped as the cheese grater or the gherkin, plans for the new London Bridge Tower are just as striking.